What is consent?

 </script>

-As a website owner following GDPR (General Data Protection Regulation), you act as a data controller and have to document that you have collected valid consent from your website visitor.
+As a website owner, you will, following GDPR, act as a data controller and have to document that you have collected valid consent from your website visitor.
 The storage of valid consent is relevant if a visitor contacts you or the data protection authorities are auditing you.

 Cookie Information does this for you by storing users' consent for five years.